 The Health, Safety and Welfare of all the people who work or learn at our school are of fundamental importance.
-The governing body, along with the LEA, takes responsibility for protecting the health and safety of all children, members of staff and all other persons affected by our undertakings in accordance with the requirements of the Health and Safety at Work etc. Act 1974 (HASWA).
+The governing body, along with the PDET board of directors, takes responsibility for protecting the health and safety of all children, members of staff and all other persons affected by our undertakings in accordance with the requirements of the Health and Safety at Work etc. Act 1974 (HASWA).

-As the Governing Body we are committed to creating a positive and proactive approach to safety, by encouraging a safety culture within the school.
+As leadership of the school and wider trust we are committed to creating a positive and proactive approach to safety, by encouraging a safety culture within the school.
 Continual improvements in all matters relating to Health, Safety and Welfare at the school will be achieved through the Health & Safety Management System.

 It is our policy that all children should wear school uniform when attending school, or when participating in a school-organised event outside normal school hours.
 We provide a complete list of the items needed for school uniform in the attached appendix I and on the web site.